raspberrypilearning/getting-started-crumble/en/step_1.md

 title: What you will learn
 ---

-+ Connect power to a Crumble controller
++ How to set up a Crumble controller and Crumble Sparkle RGB LEDs
-+ Connect Crumble Sparkle RGB LEDs to a Crumble controller
++ How to code an RGB LED's colour using Crumble software
-+ Write and run an LED colour changing program using Crumble software
++ How to use a repeat loop

 --- /collapse ---